RexManglicmot/Mayo-Clinic-Text-Sentiment-Analysis/Mayo-Clinic-Yelp-Review-Text-Analysis.md

 -   <a href="#inspiration-for-this-project"
     id="toc-inspiration-for-this-project">Inspiration for this project</a>

-## Status: Contnuing Working document
+## Status: Continuing Working Document

 Hi everyone.
 I’m continuing building my data analysis and R skills.
 As such, I would love feedback to better improve this project via